Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Introduction

-Our proposed model enhances the traditional product design process in three ways.
-First, it offers a superior alternative to the prevailing industry practice that relies solely on pure GAN models.
-The traditional methods do not consider consumer tastes during the design generation process; thus, generating a large set of new designs and screening unpopular designs on an ex post facto basis are needed.
-Our method generates new designs that are preferred by consumers ex ante, enabling companies to spend less time and resources on new designs that are later shown to be less appealing.
-Second, our proposed model provides an effective solution for product design ideation.
-The traditional product design ideation process relies on professionally trained human designers, who have limited capacity and may not systematically learn the dynamically evolving requirements of a large set of consumers.
-Our method leverages design ideas from UGC that reflect the real-time preferences of a large user base.
-Third, our proposed model offers a more cost-effective solution for obtaining consumer evaluations of new product designs.
-In contrast to traditional methods such as conducting costly consumer surveys, we leverage UGC as a source of real-time, self-revealed consumer preferences that are relevant and dynamically updating.
-Our method is applicable to other product design settings (e.g., video meeting backgrounds) where consumer preference information widely exists and external resources (e.g., UGC) are easily accessible.
+The framework transforms traditional product design in three key ways: First, it provides a superior alternative to industry practices relying solely on pure generative models, which ignore consumer tastes during design generation, necessitating ex post facto screening of unpopular designs.
+Our method generates designs preferred by consumers ex ante, reducing time and resources spent on less appealing options.
+Second, it offers an effective solution for product design ideation, moving beyond reliance on human designers with limited capacity.
+By leveraging UGC, it captures real-time preferences from a broad user base.
+Third, it provides a cost-effective way to obtain consumer evaluations of new designs by using UGC as a source of self-revealed and dynamic consumer preferences, contrasting with traditional costly surveys.
+This approach is applicable in other settings, such as video meeting backgrounds, where consumer preference information and external resources are abundant.